 The physician will briefly inform you about his/her findings directly after

-You will then receive a copy of your report approximately 1 week after your procedure.
-A copy of your report is also sent to your primary physician
+You will then receive a copy of your report from the program once it is available (usually 1-2 weeks).
+A copy of your report is also sent to your primary physician.

-Can I use my Health Savings Account (HSA) to pay for my colonoscopy?
+Can I use my Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for my colonoscopy?

 Yes.
 You will receive a receipt from our program that should be used when filing Form 8889 with your taxes.
-We highly recommend using your HSA account to pay for your colonoscopy.
+We highly recommend using your HSA and FSA accounts to pay for your colonoscopy.

 How much does a colonoscopy cost on average?

 Prices for colonoscopies vary greatly depending on the city and facility you